 The Center is directed by the holder of the Aloysius P. Kelley, S.J.
 Chair in Catholic Studies, currently Dr. Paul Lakeland, Professor of Religious Studies.

 For more information about the Center for Catholic Studies, please visit us in Canisius 200, or contact Mary Crimmins, Administrative Coordinator, (203) 254-4000 ext.
 2097.

 The Aloysius P. Kelley S.J.
 Chair in Catholic Studies was established in June 2004, as a result of gifts of various donors in honor of the retiring president, Aloysius P. Kelley, S.J.

 Dr. Lakeland received his Licentiate in Philosophy from Heythrop Pontifical Athenaeum, an M.A. from Oxford University in English Language and Literature, a Bachelor of Divinity degree from the University of London, and his Ph.D. in religion from Vanderbilt University in Nashville, Tennessee.
 At Fairfield he teaches courses on ecclesiology, religion and culture, and religion and literature.
 He is the author of some 35 scholarly articles and 10 books, the most recent of which are:

-Paul Lakeland is a member of the American Academy of Religion, the Catholic Theological Society of America, and the American Theological Society.
+Paul Lakeland is a member of the American Academy of Religion, the Catholic Theological Society of America, the College Theology Society and the American Theological Society.
 His academic and research interests include the roles of the laity in the Catholic Church, the Papacy, religion and literature, and the relations between religious commitment and progressive politics.

 He can be reached at firstname.lastname@example.org